Print

 Instructions

 1. Combine buttermilk and flour in a glass bowl.
 I recommend letting the flour soak and hydrate for at least 15 minutes and up to 24 hours.
-See the section above for details on why you should soak and ferment gluten-free flour.
+See the section above for details on soaking gluten-free flour.

 3. Gluten-free soda bread needs the support of a loaf pan to keep its shape.
 If you want a more “free form” round appearance, use a 6-inch cake pan.